 9.2.1.
+Control materials

-Control materials: In the true sense, a control is a test sample, identical to the unknown, but containing the analyte at a known concentration.
+In the true sense, a control is a test sample, identical to the unknown, but containing the analyte at a known concentration.
+Controls can be positive and negative in nature.
 With each batch of specimens, whether a single specimen or multiple ones, controls would be carried through the procedure in parallel with the unknowns.
-It is suggested that each batch of specimens include at least 10% controls.
-The controls must include at least one positive and one negative control.
-In qualitative assays acceptable results for positive and negative controls, may simply be positive or negative, respectively.
+Casework specimens should be bracketed in the analytical run by passing QCs for results to be accepted.
+In qualitative assays, acceptable results for positive and negative controls, may simply be positive or negative, respectively.
 For quantitative assays, negative controls should give results that indicate the analyte is absent, or below the LOD for the assay.
-An acceptable positive control result of $\pm 20\%$ is recommended for most drugs, except for controls that are at or close to the LOQ of the assay, when \pm 30% may be more realistic.
+An acceptable positive control result of \pm 20% is recommended for most drugs, except for controls that are at or close to the LLOQ of the assay, when \pm 30% may be more realistic.
 The control must give a result within a predetermined deviation from its mean value, or the test is deemed "out of control" and therefore, the result generated from the unknown specimen is unacceptable.

-9.2.2.
 It is a common and accepted practice in clinical laboratory work to obtain or prepare material and then establish the target range by replicate analysis of the control in parallel with existing QC material.
-For example, control material may be prepared by pooling specimens from multiple cases (subject to adherence to HTA regulations).
+For example, control material may be prepared by pooling specimens from multiple cases (subject to adherence to HTA regulations and consent, as appropriate).
 While that approach is still accepted in forensic toxicology, it is scientifically less desirable than preparing or purchasing control material with a specific weighed-in target concentration, which will allow independent verification of calibration accuracy.
 If control target ranges are experimentally determined, it is important for that range to be verified against control material, prepared commercially or independently in-house, prior to it being put into routine use.

-9.2.3.
 For some forensic toxicology procedures, providing a true control is no more difficult than any other test.
 For others, however, in which the matrix may be unique (e.g. decomposed tissues, bone, hair or nails), providing a control is not only difficult, but can never approach the ideal of being identical to the unknown specimen.
-Controls should be prepared from standard material from a different source than that used in calibration of the assay.
+Controls should be prepared from standard material from a different source or lot/batch number than that used in calibration of the assay.
 Where this is not practical, the control should at least be prepared using a different weighing or dilution than that used to prepare the calibrators.
 Control material prepared from the same solution used to prepare the calibrators is unacceptable, since any errors made in preparation of the standard solution will not be detected.

+9.2.2.
+Open controls

-9.2.4.
-Open controls: Open controls are declared and expected result is known to the analyst.
+Open controls are declared and expected results that are known to the analyst.
 They can be purchased from commercial vendors, prepared in the laboratory, distributed by professional organisations or saved and pooled from former cases (subject to HTA regulations).
 Regardless of the source, the concentration of the analyte in the control must be validated.
 For tissue specimens or other unusual matrices, more innovative approaches may be necessary.
 Fortifying drug-free matrices, such as tissue homogenates, out-dated blood bank blood or plasma to simulate the unknown specimen is acceptable.
 A "blank" or negative control may, of course, be the unfortified matrix.